SiggiG/ProceduralMeshDemos/README.md

 There is a lot of code duplication between the different examples which I felt was OK for the first few examples, but I will refactor some of the common functions into a utility class soon.

+PLEASE NOTE: I update these examples from time to time to follow the latest Unreal versions.
+If you get really stuck feel free to send a PR or contact me below.

 ## Explanation of a few Unreal 4 concepts.